-A student's residency classification is made at the time of admission in accordance with Tennessee Board of Regents regulations.
-Tennessee residents are classified as in-state.
-Also classified as in-state are military personnel stationed in Tennessee or Fort Campbell, their spouses and dependents; residents from the Kentucky counties of Christian.
-Logan, Todd, Trigg, Allen, Calloway, and Simpson; and part-time students employed full-time in Tennessee.
-APSU Regulations, in accordance with TBR Policy 3:05:01:00, for Classifying Student In-State or Out-of-State for the Purpose of Paying Fees and Tuition may be found in Appendix C (p.
-468).
+An applicant's residency classification is made at the time of admission in accordance with Tennessee Board of Regents regulations.
+Non-Tennessee residents classified as in-state for fee payment purposes include military personnel stationed in Tennessee or Fort Campbell, their spouses and dependents; residents from the Kentucky counties of Christian, Logan, Todd, Trigg, Allen, Calloway, and Simpson; and part-time students employed full-time in Tennessee.
+APSU residency regulations can be found in Appendix C (p.
+470).